Worcester & Birmingham Canal

 The Worcester & Birmingham Canal takes you from the vibrant centre of Birmingham, through the green hills of Worcestershire, to the cathedral city of Worcester.

-At its northern end, the canal joins the Birmingham Canal Main Line at Gas Street Basin, the heart of the country’s canal network.
+At its northern end, the canal joins the Birmingham Canal Main Line at Gas Street Basin.
 This pretty basin was once a thriving transport hub.
 Now, traditional narrowboats and elegant black and white iron footbridges sit side-by-side with modern bars and restaurants.
 Close by is luxury shopping centre the Mailbox, with its stylish clothing shops and cafes.

-Among the cargos that once travelled on the canal was chocolate crumb from the Cadbury factory.
+Among the cargos that once travelled on the canal was chocolate crumb to the Cadbury factory.
 Today, this is Cadbury World, a great day out if you have a sweet tooth.

-Hanbury Junction marks the connection with the Droitwich Junction Canal, which once linked with the Droitwich Barge Canal and offered a route to the River Severn at Hawford.
+Hanbury Hall (National Trust) can easily be reached by a pleasant walk across the fields from Astwood Bottom Lock.
+Hanbury Junction marks the connection with the Droitwich Junction Canal, which once linked with the Droitwich Barge Canal and offered a route to the River Severnat Hawford.
 You might like to take a short walk down the Hanbury Flight, which was rebuilt by volunteers.
-Hanbury's other claim to fame is that it is also the real-life counterpart of Radio 4's Ambridge, home of The Archers.
+Hanbury's other claim to fame is that it is said to be the real-life counterpart of Radio 4's Ambridge, home of The Archers.

 Ahead lies Diglis Basins and two wide locks accessing the Severn.
 Once very busy with commercial traffic, the working boats have long been replaced by pleasure craft.
 Worcester Cathedral stares down imposingly on travellers entering the river.